saptarshisarkar20/shell_gh_test/README.md

 # shell_gh_test
-With this repo I will test the using gh via Windows PowerShell
+With this repo I will test using gh via Windows PowerShell